McIntosh is on U.S. Highway 441 about 20 miles south of Gainesville and about 6 miles south of Micanopy.

 The town was incorporated in 1913 and has remained pretty much the same since I first visited it in 1963.
 Residents say that it hasn't changed much in almost 100 years.
-The National Register of Historic Places list 68 sites in McIntosh.

 The narrow quiet streets, many of them unpaved, are shaded from the Florida sun by centuries old oak trees draped with Spanish Moss.